 Finally you can enjoy soft, flexible gluten-free tortillas with a copycat authentic taste and texture to traditional homemade recipes!
-These easy tortillas made with gluten-free flour use only 4 simple ingredients and take 30 minutes start to finish.
+These easy flour tortillas use only 4 simple ingredients and take 30 minutes start to finish.
 Whether you are a kitchen novice or not, everyone can learn how to make this simple GF tortilla recipe.
 I’ll show you how!

 Until I started testing this gluten-free flour tortilla recipe I had given up on ever enjoying them again.
 I had tried a couple store-bought brands, and if I wasn’t first deterred by the price, the taste and texture made me regret wasting the money.

 So what makes this recipe work?
-Why do these gluten-free flour tortillas not only have an authentic taste, but such a soft and pliable texture?
+Why do these tortillas made with GF flour not only have an authentic taste, but such a soft and pliable texture?

 While the method and ingredients are simple, it’s their combination that creates such exemplary results.
 Even if the recipe uses only 4 ingredients, the ingredient ratios’ yields an easy-to-handle dough, not saturated with GF flour, which causes dry and crumbly results.